beeware/briefcase/docs/en/reference/platforms/macOS/index.md

 Any Boolean or string value can be used for an `Info.plist` value.

+### `installer_resources`

+/// note | Only used for PKG packaging
+///

+A path, relative to the project root, to a directory of additional resources to include in the PKG installer.
+The contents of this directory are added alongside Briefcase's own installer resources (such as the welcome screen and license), and can be referenced by the installer's distribution definition.

+These resources are part of the installer itself, they are used while the installer is running, and are not installed onto the target machine.

+DMG and ZIP "installers" do not carry resources.
+If you define `installer_resources` while using one of those formats, the setting will be ignored with a warning.

 ### `min_os_version`

 The minimum macOS version that the app will support.
 This controls the value of `MACOSX_DEPLOYMENT_TARGET` used when building the app.

+### `post_install_script`

+/// note | Only used for PKG packaging
+///

+A path, relative to the project root, to a shell script that will be executed during installation, after the installer content has been unpacked.
+The script must be a valid macOS shell script file with an appropriate shebang line (e.g., `#!/bin/sh`).

+For console apps, Briefcase provides a post-install script that creates a symbolic link to the app on the `PATH`; your script will be run *after* that link has been created.

+DMG and ZIP "installers" cannot run scripts. if you define a `post_install_script` while using one of those formats, the setting will be ignored with a warning.
+There is no PKG analog for a pre-uninstall script.

 ### `universal_build`